Asayuki397/Obsidian/MAS250/_HW2.md

 ### **Combinatorial Argument (Intuitive Proof):**

-Consider a set S of nnn distinct items.
+Consider a set S of n distinct items.
 Fix attention on one particular item, call it x.

 Now, let's count how many different subsets of size r can be formed from the set S:

 - Subsets containing the item x:

-    To form a subset of size r containing the fixed item xxx, we must select the remaining r−1 items from the other n - 1 available items.
+    To form a subset of size r containing the fixed item x, we must select the remaining r−1 items from the other n - 1 available items.
 The number of ways to do this is:

 $$